Pre-Punk History of Bookie’s Club 870

 After success with several venues stretching back to the Prohibition era in Detroit, Cliff Bell opened his namesake jazz supper club on Park Avenue near Grand Circus Park in July 1935.
-In September 1941, “Bell has broken ground for a new place to be build in the North End”, the Detroit Free Press reported.
+In September 1941, “Bell has broken ground for a new place to be built in the North End”, the Detroit Free Press reported.
 At some point in Spring 1942, the second location dubbed “Cliff Bell’s Six-Mile” due to its location at 870 W. McNichols.

 In August 1942, the Free Press notes that zoot suit wearing manager Joe Beauchamp “…carries it with aplomb, savoir faire and je ne sais quoi.”
 By July 1946, the manager had purchased the place from his boss naming it Beauchamp’s.